 I’ve previously reviewed Too Faced’s Hangover Good to Go Moisturizer and raved about it for its thin texture and pleasant scent.
 It’s a great sunscreen if you’re looking to add moisture to your skin but don’t want a thick cream that’s difficult to apply.
-The Cover FX SPF Booster Drops are a completely different formula, those still hydrating.
+The Cover FX SPF Booster Drops are a completely different formula, though still hydrating.

 The Cover FX SPF 30 Booster Drops is an SPF serum that retails for $45.
 The Booster Drops are packaged in an opaque glass bottle with a dropper applicator and comes with 1 fluid oz of product.

 Cover FX describes the product as a “weightless serum with invisible SPF 30”.
 The formula is supposed to instantly absorb into skin without leaving a greasy finish.

 I think serum is a spot-on description of the SPF Booster Drops’ in terms of texture.
 It’s a liquid that’s got the consistency of a thin oil and is completely colorless.

 While it’s not a thick product it feels more nourishing to me than say, the Josie Maran Argan Oil or The Ordinary’s Squalane.
 Both of those products seemed to sit on top of the skin whereas the Booster Drops sink in quickly and become fully absorbed.